yasserfat/yasserfat/README.md

 - 🌱 I’m currently learning *Advanced React and TypeScript*
 - 👯 I’m looking to collaborate on *Web, Mobile Apps, and Embedded Systems Projects*
 - 💬 Ask me about *React, Next.js, Firebase, Tailwind CSS, Redux*
-- 🚀 I have extensive experience with *low-code/no-code platforms* like *Bubble, Webflow, and WeWeb*
+- 🚀 I have one year experience with *low-code/no-code platforms* like *Bubble, Webflow, and WeWeb*
 - 📫 How to reach me: *[yasserfat9@gmail.com](mailto:yasserfat9@gmail.com)*

 <h3 align="left">Connect with me:</h3>